sofiabesenski4/pistachio-moustachio/README.md

 followed by a "#####reached EOF or error occured#####" symbolizing the EOF.
 A single line is generated after that line, specifying the hypothesized name of the patient discussed in the pdf medical letter.
-The hypothesis is based on a intuitive heuristic which assigns the patient name based on the most frequently occuring name found in the pdf.
+The hypothesis is based on a intuitive heuristic which assigns the patient name based on the the highest number of the following fields matching in the pdf:
+  -Patient first or last name
+  -Personal Health Number
+  -Date of Birth

 The heuristic may not always be accurate, so there is room for improvement here.